-Michael A. Chinlund is a reliable and knowledgeable attorney known by his clients to steer their patent applications effectively through the prosecution process.
-With formal training in aeronautical engineering and hands-on engineering work at the U.S. Air Force flight dynamics lab, coupled with real world experience piloting military and commercial aircraft, Mr. Chinlund fully understands aircraft systems and control technologies.
+Michael is a reliable and knowledgeable attorney known by his clients to steer their patent applications effectively through the prosecution process.
+With formal training in aeronautical engineering and hands-on engineering work at the U.S. Air Force flight dynamics lab, coupled with real world experience piloting military and commercial aircraft, he fully understands aircraft systems and control technologies.
 As a result, he efficiently and eloquently translates engineering details into an effective, easily understandable description of the invention.
-His clients also rely on his steadiness and dependability, qualities honed by his extensive experience piloting special ops forces and rescue missions for the Air Force.
+Michael's clients also rely on his steadiness and dependability, qualities honed by his extensive experience piloting special ops forces and rescue missions for the Air Force.

-Since 2014, he was selected for inclusion in the Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
-Mr. Chinlund was also designated as an "Emerging Lawyer" in the 2015-2016 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.
+From 2014–2019, he was selected for inclusion in the Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
+Michael was also designated as an “Emerging Lawyer” in the 2015–2019 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.
+Since 2020, he has been recognized as a "Leading Lawyer" by Leading Lawyers, a division of Law Bulletin Publishing Company.

-- During an in-person interview with a patent office examiner, Mr. Chinlund's interpersonal skills and technical knowledge let him efficiently secure a patent for a well respected medical research university.
+- During an in-person interview with a patent office examiner, Michael's interpersonal skills and technical knowledge let him efficiently secure a patent for a well respected medical research university.
 Its innovation was a customized sizing system for an artificial joint.

-- Mr. Chinlund capably prepared a patent application on a next generation avionics suite for a major aircraft manufacturer.
+- Michael capably prepared a patent application on a next generation avionics suite for a major aircraft manufacturer.
 Success depended on his seamlessly translating between engineers and operators, and then explaining the technical details of the invention to the patent examiners.

-In handling prosecutions for aerospace and defense clients, Mr. Chinlund brings technical experience in such areas as:
+In handling prosecutions for aerospace and defense clients, Michael brings technical experience in such areas as:

 - Aircraft systems & controls